vtexdocs/help-center-content/docs/announcements/en/configuring-your-networks-firewall-access-rules-to-allow-the-new-domain.md

 author: authors_31
 slug: configuring-your-networks-firewall-access-rules-to-allow-the-new-domain
 legacySlug: configuring-your-networks-firewall-access-rules-to-allow-the-new-domain
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: VTEX will change the domain that loads files.
-Review your firewall rules to ensure the domain is enabled.
+announcementSynopsisEN: 'VTEX will change the domain that loads files.
+Review your firewall rules to ensure the domain is enabled.'
 ---

 On __January 20th, 2020__, VTEX will implement a change to the domain that is responsible for loading image files, javascript and CSS on the platform.
 Check whether your operation's network, due to a firewall rule, has any rule that blocks the new domain from loading.